Acupuncture for amenorrhoea

 In Chinese medicine, amenorrhoea is due to a lack of qi, blood or yin, or a stagnation of qi and blood.
 In today's world, it is common to see both women and men overworking.
 Those that start early, have intense jobs (often corporate types) and have a lack of sleep will be qi and blood deficient.
 In society today, we equate being fit with being healthy.
 But this is not correct.
 Being fit is certainly healthy, but exercising too much is bad for health.

 I often see women in my clinic who exercise 5 times a week.
 This is too much.
 They often think that it will give them more energy, but exercise only helps to regulate energy, thereby giving you the feeling you have more, it can't give you more.
 Exercising too much will actually deplete energy levels making women physically weak and thereby less fertile.
 Dieting is also another big cause of amenorrhoea.

 Most women will reduce their food intake to lose weight rather than exercise.
 This starves the body making it weak and deficient.
 If you want to lose weight, eat regularly but exercise regularly too.
 Of course, not too much!

-As acupuncture is able to regulate fertility hormones and the pituitary and hypothalamus glands, it's able to rectify to a certain degree menstrual problems such as amenorrhoea.
+As acupuncture is able to create a hormonal balance and the pituitary gland as well as the hypothalamus, it's able to rectify to a certain degree menstrual problems such as amenorrhoea.